 If there's one constant about living in New York City, it's that things change all the time.
-The pizza place that you got dollar slices from when you first moved to the city might now be a fast-food chain; the dive bar where you fell off a barstool after too many $2 beers could be torn down to make way for a condo—and so on and so forth, probably until the end of time.
+The cheap pizza place that you got dollar slices from when you first moved to the city might now be a chain store; the dive bar where you fell off a barstool after too many $2 beers could be torn down to make way for a condo—and so on and so forth, probably until the end of time.
 We hate to see our beloved haunts get replaced by something that's less interesting—or, even worse, to see places of historical importance abandoned or deomolished—but there's no denying that the changes are fascinating to witness.

 That's why we've created the composite images below: On the left, you'll see a New York City street scene as it was decades ago; on the right, that same scene but in the present day.
 (Swipe the red line in the middle of each shot back and forth to get different perspectives—you can also choose to just see the old or new photos.)
 Sometimes the changing are startling—we knew there was an elevated train in Brooklyn, but to see it is a whole other thing—while others, not so much.